jankampherbeek/EnigmaSuite/Enigma/Writerside/topics/Appendix.md

     - Combine the elements at the top of each collection into a new chart.
 Make sure that only applicable months combine with dates larger than 28.

     - Remove the used elements.

-## Format in exported file from PlanetDance

-   The first lines from a file as exported from PlanetDance:

-   Name;Year;Month;Day;Hour;Min;Sec;Place;Country;Lon;Lat;Zone;

-   Alistair Crowley;1875;10;12;23;30;0;Leamington;United Kingdom;-1.533333;52.300000;0.000000;
-   Allen, Woody;1935;12;1;22;55;0;Bronxville NY;United States;-73.833333;40.933333;-5.000000;

-The first line contains descriptive labels, the second line is empty, and the following files contain data.
-You will find the following items:
-•	The name.
-•	Year, month, day, hour, min, and sec, all as integers.
-•	Place and country
-•	Longitude and latitude as floating point decimals
-•	The time zone, defined as a floating point decimal with the difference between clock time and universal time.

 ## More information